8ta4/blog/drafts/Why I Stopped Writing My Dreams Down.md

 - Talking is faster than writing.
 Every second counts when dream memories are fading quickly.

-- Keeping your eyes closed helps maintain connection with the dream state.
+- Keeping your eyes closed helps maintain a connection with the dream state.
 You're not confronted with your bedroom reality.

 - Talking quietly is key.
-Your own voice can wake you up if too loud.
+Your own voice can wake you up if it is too loud.

 - You don't have to worry about making perfect sense.
 Large language models can help reconstruct the narrative later.